xjh093/JHNoDataEmptyView/README.md

 ---

 # Logs
+### 2018-12-14

-4.add Demo and fix bugs.(2018-12-14)
+- add Demo and fix bugs.
     - header view or footer view is too high.
     - remove property 'jh_hideNoDataEmptyView'.

-3.add property 'jh_showNoDataEmptyView'.(2018-9-5)
+### 2018-9-5
+- add property 'jh_showNoDataEmptyView'.
     - suggest you to use this property, 'jh_hideNoDataEmptyView' is also keeped.
 You can choose one of them.
     - automatic show effect too big, some system's collectionView is also effected.

+### 2018-7-24
-2.replace 'jh_showAutomatic' to 'jh_hideNoDataEmptyView'.(2018-7-24)
+- replace 'jh_showAutomatic' to 'jh_hideNoDataEmptyView'.
 - set 'YES' if you do not want to show the 'JHNoDataEmptyView'

+### 2018-07-23
-~1.add property 'jh_showAutomatic'.(2018-07-23)~
+- ~1.add property 'jh_showAutomatic'.~
     - ~default is 'YES'~
     - ~set 'NO' if you do not want to show the 'JHNoDataEmptyView'~

 ---

-## implement delegate to offer more infomations
+# More
-## delegate for UICollectionView
+- delegate for UICollectionView
 ```
 @protocol JHNoDataUICollectionViewDelegate <NSObject>